 Employment in Education and Workshop Facilitation

-Part-Time Professor, Chicano Studies Program, University of New Mexico: Fall 2012, Spring 2013, and scheduled for Fall of 2013; Writers In the Community Co-Taught alongside Centennial Poet, Levi Romero
+Adjunct Professor, Chicano Studies Program, University of New Mexico: Fall 2012-Present Writers In the Community Co-Taught alongside Centennial Poet, Levi Romero, The Politics of Spoken Word and Music Co-Taught alongside Dr. Irene Vasquez.

 Six-month Poetry Project Facilitator: JustWrite with: Chiquitos Grandes, Vista Grande Elementary School, Rio Rancho, NM Spring 2012 – culminating with a chapbook of youth writers’ work.